qtlHD/qtlHD/doc/hmm.md

 information on the cross direction, which might be encoded as a character string.
 Further, as with the simpler two-founder crosses, we would need the sex of each individual.

+## Not sure where to fit this in...

+With *f* founders, there are *2<sup>f</sup>* possible phase-known genotypes and *f* + *f(f-1)/2* possible phase-unknown genotypes.
+When the X chromosome is involved, we have that many genotypes for females and then another *f* genotypes for males.

+We could fit the males into the current system for handling true genotypes, but it would probably be best to expand it for males:  a given genotype may be autosome or X-linked, and the X-linked ones can be for a female (two alleles, just like autosome) or a male (just one allele).